 The deeper we go, the more universal we get.
 We can come to a place where we’re clearing things in the group we once might have considered horrific.
 But as we’re deeply rooted in source, it is just another passing experience, another shadow dissolved, another weight lifted, another deeper resolution and peace.
 But it is not just personal anymore.
 It is bringing these qualities to the whole.

-When memories loose their charge and become neutral, we know that aspect has healed.
+When memories lose their charge and become neutral, we know that aspect has healed.
 But neutral doesn’t mean not feel.
 No feeling or blank means the opposite: flow is blocked and shadow and fog hold sway.

 With time, practice, and patience, we will unload great weights, restore energy, increase clarity, improve smoothness, and enjoy happiness for no reason.
 We also build a great platform for full enlightenment.